Individual Tutorial Courses

 The Yale College Faculty has established limits on the number of independent research or tutorial courses that a student may take in any term and, cumulatively, before the senior year.
 For a full description of these limits, see item 4 in Normal Program of Study under Course Credits and Course Loads in the Academic Regulations.
 A student who wishes, for sound academic reasons, to exceed these limits must petition the Committee on Honors and Academic Standing, with the support of the instructor and the director of undergraduate studies, for special permission.

 The Yale College Faculty has voted that, beginning in 2014–2015, all independent study courses other than senior essays or projects shall be graded only on a Pass/Fail (“P”/”F”) basis with the additional expectation that the instructor of record submit a substantive report that describes the nature of the course and evaluates the student’s performance in it.
-A report template is available for online submission through the Faculty Grading Submission Web site (FGS).
+A report template is available for online submission through the Faculty Grade Submission website (FGS).